 Prune Damaged or Old Leaves Promptly

 Trim off dead or damaged leaves promptly and prune as needed at the leaf nodes to attain the desired shape and growth habit using sharp, clean scissors or pruning shears.

 You can also remove the leaves at the lower end of the stem.

 Always use a very sharp, sterile blade for pruning and trimming.

 Related: Details on How To Prune Pothos Plants

 Check Plants For Pests Regularly

 Monitor your plant closely for pests.
-If you follow the tips above, you are unlikely to have any problem with houseplant pests.
-Even so, you should examine your plant every few days for signs of mealybugs, aphids and the like.
+If you follow the tips above, you are unlikely to have any problems with houseplant pests.

-If you catch them early, these pests are easy to get rid of with a blast of water and/or a paper towel soaked in rubbing alcohol.
+If you catch them early, these bugs are easy to get rid of with a blast of water and/or a paper towel soaked in rubbing alcohol.